akhilesh-balaji/PyWidget/README.md

 # `PyWidget`

-Python Desktop Widget framework using Tkinter framework
+Create amazing and functional desktop widgets in Python Tkinter

 ## What is `PyWidget`?